mfeemster/keysharp/README.md

 		-In addition to using #ClipboardTimeout, an accessor named A_ClipboardTimeout can be used at any point in the program to get or set that value.
 		-AHK does not support reloading a compiled script, however Keysharp does.
 		-A_EventInfo is not limited to positive values when reporting the mouse wheel scroll amount.
 When scrolling up, the value will be positive, and negative when scrolling down.
 		-A new accessor named A_CommandLine which returns the command line string.
-This is preferred over passing "GetCommandLine" to DllCall() as noted above.
+This is preferred over passing `GetCommandLine` to DllCall() as noted above.
 		-The defaults for hotstring creation can be retrieved by the global static DefaultHotstring* properties.
 		-Log() is by default base 10, but you can pass a double as the second parameter to specify a custom base.
 		-In SetTimer(), the priority is not -2147483648 and 2147483647, instead it is only 0-4.